carbon-data-specification/Steering_Committee/rules_of_engagement.md

 #### Work Package
 * The Work Package (WP) SHALL describe the scope and expected deliverables and SHALL require WG approval
-* WIs are the means by which release packages (version x.y.z) are defined
+* WPs are the means by which release packages (version x.y.z) are defined

 ##### Epics
 * It could be a feature, customer request or business requirement